junxit/us-congress-bills-114/metadata.md

 - 2016-02-01 — Introduced in House
 - 2016-02-01 — Referred to the House Committee on Oversight and Government Reform.
 - 2016-02-01 — Sponsor introductory remarks on measure.
 (CR E83)
+- 2016-07-12 — Committee Consideration and Mark-up Session Held.
+- 2016-07-12 — Ordered to be Reported (Amended) by Voice Vote.
+- 2016-09-13 — Placed on the Union Calendar, Calendar No. 578.
+- 2016-09-13 — Reported (Amended) by the Committee on Oversight and Government Reform.
+H. Rept.
+114-745.
+- 2016-09-13 — Reported (Amended) by the Committee on Oversight and Government Reform.
+H. Rept.
+114-745.